 While admission to the department's graduate program does not guarantee that an assistantship will be available, the majority of students entering the three programs mentioned above in the fall semester who desire an assistantship receive one.
 Assistantships are typically not awarded starting in the spring semester.

 It is recommended that applications for admission for the fall semester by those desiring an assistantship should be made by February 15th.
 Graduate assistantship decisions are generally made by the first week of March.
 Spring admission assistantships and fellowships are less common.
 If you wish to be considered for an assistantship, make sure to have your letters of recommendation address any experience you have with teaching or tutoring mathematics and statistics.

 CSS PhD Assistantships

-The CSS PhD assistantship stipend for the nine-month 2018/19 academic year is $19,900.
+The CSS PhD assistantship stipend for the nine-month 2019/20 academic year will be $20,000.
 Students receive a near-total waiver of tuition and fees, paying only the General Activity Fee of $43.75 per credit hour.
-Assistantship responsibilities consist of 20 hours per week of either teaching or research duties.
+Assistantship responsibilities consist of 20 hours per week of either teaching-related or research duties.

 MS Mathematics and MS Statistics Assistantships

-The MS Mathematics or MS Statistics assistantship stipend for the nine-month 2016/17 academic year is $16,800.
+The MS Mathematics or MS Statistics assistantship stipend for the nine-month 2019/20 academic year will be $17,000.
 Students receive a near-total waiver of tuition and fees, paying only the General Activity Fee of $43.75 per credit hour.
-Assistantship responsibilities consist of 20 hours per week of either teaching or research duties.
+Assistantship responsibilities consist of 20 hours per week of either teaching-related or research duties.

 MS in Data Science